Ed Husic, since 2010.

 Armitage held the seat until his retirement at the 1983 election, when he was succeeded by Russell Gorman.
 Gorman transferred to the new seat of Greenway at the 1984 election, and Chifley was won by Deputy Mayor of Blacktown Roger Price.
 Gorman held Greenway until his retirement in 1996, while Price has been re-elected in Chifley at every election from 1984 until 2007, and retired in 2010.

 Ed Husic was elected in Chifley in 2010.
 Husic had previously ran for Greenway unsuccessfully in 2004.
-Husic was re-elected in 2013 and 2016.
+Husic has been re-elected three times.

 Booths have been divided into three areas.
 Polling places have been split between those near Mount Druitt (south-west), near Blacktown (east), and those in the north-western part of the seat.

-The ALP won a majority of the two-party-preferred vote in all three areas, ranging from 66.7% in the east to just over 71% in the north-west and south-west.
+Labor won a majority of the two-party-preferred vote in all three areas, ranging from 61% in the east to 67.9% in the south-west.

 |Voter group||ALP 2PP %||Total votes||% of votes|